Rakeela/dragora-notes/envs100chapter1-notes.md

 • Identify major pressures on the global environment

 • Discuss the concept of sustainability, and describe sustainable solutions being pursued on campuses and in the wider world

+---
+Hm, I started reading, and I forgot I was filling this out.
+I'm not accustomed to taking notes yet.
+There's an actual skill I don't have here, isn't there?
+---